mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **MEMORY (LOG + WIL)**

 While there are numerous mnemonic devices designed for remembering information, memory is not a skill.
-If a character needs to recall information make a `Logic + Willpower` Test.
+If a character needs to recall information make a `Intelligence + Willpower` Test.

 Glitches can have a devastating effect on memory.
 A glitch means the character misremembers some portion of the information, such as order of numbers in a passcode.
 A critical glitch means the character has completely fooled himself into believing and thus remembering something that never actually happened.